praxiomlabs/mcpkit/docs/getting-started.md

-# Getting Started with rust-mcp-sdk
+# Getting Started with mcpkit

 This guide walks you through creating your first MCP server using the Rust MCP SDK.